lsolbach/CljMath/README.md

-CljMath Repository
+CljBase Repository
 ==================

-This repository contains clojure libraries with mathematical functions.
+This repository contains mathematical clojure libraries.

 It contains these modules
  * CljMathLibrary
+ * CljFinancialMathLibrary
+ * CljComplexMathLibrary
+ * CljQuaternionMathLibrary
+ * CljOctonionMathLibrary

 The modules can be build with Baumeister which is available at [http://downloads.soulspace.org/Baumeister/] (http://downloads.soulspace.org/Baumeister/).